kernaltrap8/JamesIsWack/README.md

+- Been doing programming for two or so years, more often now though
 - Currently learning C++ and some PPC64 ASM
 - Just tryna get by in high school, while also coding lol
 - Pretty much full time gamer, I love GH and the Skate series